 As you know, your swamp cooler works by using water to moisten your swamp cooler pads, so that as the air moves through the wet pad, it cools down the air while also adding some humidity to your home’s dry air.
 Because the pads use water, this can sometimes cause them to smell over time, like a kitchen sponge.
 You’ve probably been running your cooler non-stop throughout the summer, so you constantly have water running through the cooler.
 Bacteria is usually the culprit of the bad fishy smell and the last thing you want to do is introduce that into your family’s home.
 The only way to completely eliminate the fishy smell is to replace your pads.
 But, we do have a couple of tips that may help reduce the smell listed below.

 Replacing Your Swamp Cooler Pads

-We always recommend changing the pads once a year (with the exception of Mastercool swamp cooler pads) prior to the start of each summer.
+We always recommend changing the pads on your swamp cooler once a year (with the exception of Mastercool swamp cooler pads) prior to the start of each summer.
 As we mentioned above now that we are in the middle of summer you’re likely running your cooler every day.
 The only way to eliminate the odors completely would be to replace the pads again to take care of those unwanted smells from tainting your home’s air.
-You have a couple options that range from good, better and best.
+You have a couple of options that range from good, better, and best.
 You can visit our blog that will go into depth about which swamp cooler pad is right for you.
 If you don’t feel comfortable changing your pads yourself or cannot access your cooler if it is on the roof please call TLC or another professional to replace your pads.